karlijnjansen123/Applied-ML-Template/README.md

   }
 }
 ### Start streamlink
-Before running streamlink, make sure the API is also running this can be done by following the instructions above.
+Before running streamlink, make sure the API is running this can be done by following the instructions above.
 From the root directory run the following line in the terminal:
 `streamlit run project_name/Deployment/streamlit/start.py`

-This will open a web browser with the streamlit application, where you can will in the questionnaire and push the predict button on the bottem of the page.
+This will open a web browser with the streamlit application, where you can fill in the questionnaire and push the predict button on the bottem of the page.

 ### Folder Structure
-# TODO: add some information about files
 The path defined below depicts all the folders, but not all the files (which would be too crowded).
 Some information about important files can be found below.